Research Activities

 Research Overview

-Recent advances in technology have allowed us to detect things that have been overlooked in the past.
-As a result, the classical central dogma, which states "messenger RNA transcribed from DNA is translated into proteins that carry out cellular functions" has recently begun to be revised.
+Recent technological advances have allowed us to detect things that have been overlooked previously.
+As a result, the classical central dogma, which states that "messenger RNA transcribed from DNA is translated into proteins to carry out cellular functions," has recently begun to be revised.

-We are focusing on molecules that are not included in the dogma, such as unannotated small proteins and functional RNAs.
-These molecules are prime candidates for the "missing pieces" in explaining biological phenomena and molecular mechanisms.
+We are focusing on molecules previously excluded in the dogma, such as unannotated small proteins and functional RNAs.
+These molecules are prime candidates as the "missing pieces" in explaining biological phenomena and molecular mechanisms.

 With this new perspective, we aim to unravel the mysteries of cell fate determination using pluripotent stem cells as a model.
-Our current projects are listed below.
+Our current research projects are: